JordanCJ7/Markdown-Fundamentals/README.md

 ### 📄 Paragraphs & Line Breaks

-* Paragraphs are separated by blank lines.
+* Blank lines separate paragraphs.
-* Add two spaces at end of a line for a line break.
+* Add two spaces at the end of a line for a line break.

 ```markdown
 This is one paragraph.